-Someone asked me what I would do if I had to start my business over from scratch in 3 months (90-days).
-And that got me thinking – if I could take the experience I have and use it to start over from scratch, how would I do it?
+Someone asked me how I would start a business from scratch in 3 months (90-days).
+And that got me thinking.
+If I could take the experience I have and use it to start over from scratch… How would I do it?

 When I say starting over, I mean it.
 In this hypothetical I wouldn’t have my mailing list.
 I wouldn’t have organic traffic, a following, name recognition – none of that.
 Just my experience as to what works and what doesn’t and the drive to make it happen.

 Now let’s say that my life depends on me having a full-time income at the end of those 3 months.
 No pressure there, right?

 It sounds unrealistic, but a lot of people find themselves in a remarkably similar situation – make more money or else… Or else they’re in trouble, or else the bills go unpaid, or else they’re facing losing their home, or… worse.

 So, with that in mind, here’s what I would do:

 - I would stop looking for magic ‘make money online’ products, strategies and ideas.
 There is no secret combo of tricks and buttons to make money.
 It’s not a printing press – It’s a free market.
 And it may sound counter-intuitive, but in the free market, the way to make money is to stop focusing on the money.
 Simply make yourself indispensable to people who need your solution to their problem.
 That’s it!
 Do that and the money will follow.

 When you’re focused on providing solutions, you no longer get distracted by the ‘Shiny Object Syndrome’ that steals your time and your money.
 Now, I’m not saying all programs are bad.
 In fact, many of the “how-to” and “step-by-step” trainings are useful as building blocks to the larger puzzle.
 But that’s usually all they are – they’re puzzle pieces – not full-blown businesses.